ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ was
+nothing to what it Was in the western
+part of New York, positively, sir! it
+was a horrible dry time there, and the
+ground han&#x27;t got thoroughly moistened
+I used to drive cattle forty or fif­
+ty miles for water, and ford two rivers
+into (he bargain, and then found none,
+positively, sir!&quot;
+»
+yet.
+W ß never knew a scolding person
+that was able lo govern a family.—
+What makes people scoidî Because
 (hey cannot goverri themselves.
 Hon,
 «&quot;»«v » , rr ,_ J :
 then, can they govern others.
 F ose